-For nearly 30 years, Court Appointed Special Advocates (CASA) of Cook County has been training everyday people to stand up for children who have experienced abuse and neglect in an overwhelmed and extremely under-resourced foster care system.
-Without a helping hand from CASA of Cook County volunteer advocates, these children might fall through the cracks and never be given an opportunity to find a place to call home.
+Since 1986, Court Appointed Special Advocates (CASA) of Cook County has been training everyday people to stand up for children who have experienced abuse and neglect in an overwhelmed and extremely under-resourced foster care system.
+Without a helping hand from CASA Advocates, these children might fall through the cracks and never be given an opportunity to find a place to call home.

-We envision a time when every child in state care has an influential voice in the court and in the community.
+We envision a time when every child in Cook County foster care has a CASA Advocate and an influential voice.

 CASA of Cook County was established as an independent nonprofit agency in 1986, as part of the National CASA Association that is recognized and supported by the US Department of Justice and the Violence Against Women Act of Congress.
 CASA of Cook County is the largest of the 31 CASA programs in Illinois, the state which is last in the nation for achieving timely permanency, and has served more than 12,000 children in its 30-year history.
 CASA of Cook County is the only program of its kind in the county and has a unique position within the Cook County Juvenile Court, allowing the organization access to a court system that is traditionally closed to outside parties due to the confidential nature of the proceedings.
 Because of this relationship, CASA serves children and youth who are often unreachable by other organizations.